mygamedevtools/scene-loader/README.md

 }
 ```

-Since the `Reference` field is able to hold any type of reference, the scene manager will be responsible to decide what to do with its value.
+Since the `Reference` field can hold any type of reference, the scene manager will be responsible for deciding what to do with its value.
 The load scene info objects simply hold these references, and that's why the implementations included with the package are all **structs**.

 You can choose to work with **four** load scene infos:

-* The `LoadSceneInfoName`, that in standard scene manager is a reference to the scene name, and in the addressable scene manager, is a reference to its address.
+* The `LoadSceneInfoName`, in the standard scene manager is a reference to the scene name, and in the addressable scene manager, is a reference to its address.
-* The `LoadSceneInfoIndex`, that only works in the standard scene manager, since the build index is not an addressable information.
+* The `LoadSceneInfoIndex`, that only works in the standard scene manager, since the build index is not addressable information.
-* The `LoadSceneInfoScene`, that actually holds a reference to a scene, and can be used to unload specific scenes (useful if you have multiple scenes loaded with the same name, for example).
+* The `LoadSceneInfoScene`, which holds a reference to a scene, and can be used to unload specific scenes (useful if you have multiple scenes loaded with the same name, for example).
 * The `LoadSceneInfoAssetReference`, that only works in the addressable scene manager.

 You can also build your own `ILoadSceneInfo` implementation if have special needs, but that will probably require you to build a scene manager to interpret its `Reference` value as well.

 ### The Scene Loaders

-The scene loaders are meant to be the interface that you will use to load scenes in your game, as they work like a wrapper layer to the scene managers, but adding the **Scene Transition** operation.
+The scene loaders are meant to be the interface that you will use to load scenes in your game, as they work like a wrapper layer to the scene managers, but add the **Scene Transition** operation.
 There are two interfaces for them, the base one with a reference to the `ISceneManager` that will be used, and an async interface, to be able to _await_ the load operations.

 The `ISceneLoader` interface defines: